 The City will seek to accomplish the following action steps to promote and support business creation, innovation, entrepreneurship, and expansion.

-- Promote the local ecosystem conditions for innovation and entrepreneurship.
+- Promote the conditions for innovation and entrepreneurship.

 - Connect entrepreneurs, with a focus on women, indigenous people and people of color, to resources, including market information, talent, other support organizations, technical assistance, real estate options and capital.